 For most of his career as a lawyer, Aaron was a member of the AAJ Brain Injury Litigation Group, a small group of approximately 100 lawyers in the US who primarily handle traumatic brain injury cases.
 He is now the Chairman of the Trial Guides Brain Injury Litigation Group, another small group of brain injury lawyers in the United States who handle a wide variety of brain damage cases including traumatic brain injuries, blast injuries from natural gas explosions), brain injuries occurring from birth trauma, carbon monoxide exposure, black mold damage and other varieties of brain damage.
-Communication with other members of the Traumatic Brain Injury Litigation Group allows him to get daily research on traumatic brain injuries, advanced brain imaging methods, and brain injury litigation issues.
+Communication with other members of the Trial Guides Brain Injury Group allows him to get daily research on traumatic brain injuries, advanced brain imaging methods, and brain injury litigation issues.
 Approximately 90% of Aaron’s cases involve traumatic brain injuries, with the remainder of his personal injury cases being catastrophic injuries such as amputation,quadriplegia, spinal cord injuries, and wrongful death cases.
 He has extensive experience doing jury trials and arbitrations on complex medical injury cases.

 Aaron is one of few lawyers selected for the American Board of Trial Advocates - a group for which you must try multiple cases as a "first chair" trial lawyer, be in good standing with the state bar, receive a nomination of peers, and be approved by a national committee.
 ABOTA is comprised of leading civil (plaintiff and defendant), corporate, and criminal (prosecutor and defense) lawyers as well as judges in the United States.
 Aaron has also been elected by his peers, mediators, arbitrators and judges to Super Lawyers (Top 5% of lawyers in Oregon) in multiple years.
 He has some of the top motor vehicle verdicts in the State of Oregon, including record verdicts in some counties.
 In addition to working at his own law firms in Portland, Oregon and Seattle, Washington, he was formerly of counsel with the national law firm of Friedman | Rubin in Seattle, Washington.